faqihudin703/faqihudin703/README.md

 # Hi there, I'm Faqihudin👋

 I'm an Informatics student passionate about building and managing reliable IT infrastructure.
-My projects focus on network engineering, server automation, and security.
+My projects focus on network engineering, server automation, security, and recently exploring **blockchain technology** for decentralized applications.

 ---